Bank Debt Guarantee Programs

 During the life of the DGP, some market participants suggested that the FDIC extend the guarantee to as long as ten years given that “real money investors” such as pension funds and insurance companies were more active in longer-term markets.
 However, the FDIC rejected these suggestions, arguing that extending guarantees to longer-term debt would not be necessary to improve liquidity to interbank and unsecured term debt markets (Federal Register 73 [229]: 72253, 2008).

-Eligible Debt - Currencies1
+Eligible Debt - Currencies

 Program documents did not contain any language restricting the currencies that were eligible for the DGP.

-Participation Limits for Individual Firms1
+Participation Limits for Individual Firms

 In order to ensure that the DGP was used to rollover existing debt rather than significantly expand debt issuance, the FDIC imposed a cap on the amount of guaranteed debt that a participating institution could issue.
 The FDIC set this cap at 125% of senior unsecured debt outstanding on September 30, 2008, that would mature by June 30, 2009.